asilvestre/haskell-neo4j-rest-client/README.md

 Library still in its early stages.

-For example usages look at the integration tests in tests/IntegrationTests.hs
+For usage examples look at the integration tests in the file tests/IntegrationTests.hs